 The Modbus network is structured as a master/slave model, meaning there is usually one "master" that receives information from, and sends commands to, multiple "slave" units.

-Each RTU has a unique Modbus address so data and commands can be routed correctly over a network.
+Each Modbus RTU slave has a unique address so data and commands can be routed correctly over a network.
 Traditionally, a Modbus network was a multi-drop serial channel, such as RS-232 or RS-485, with appropriate unit isolation.
 In these types of networks, up to 247 RTUs could be connected at one time.

 Modbus TCP was put in place to take advantage of modern LAN infrastructure.
 It also expands the number of units that can be connected on the same network.